19hours/sg-statutes/Acts/Air Navigation Act.md

 (m) aeronautical telecommunications services;

-(n) such other persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, or classes of such persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, as may, in the interests of safety or security, be specified in the aviation safety subsidiary legislation;
+(n) such other persons, aircraft, aeronautical products, aviation‑related services, facilities, and equipment operated in support of the civil aviation system, or classes of such persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, as may, in the interests of safety or security, be specified in the aviation safety subsidiary legislation;

 (o) any person who is an aviation examiner or medical assessor.

+[10/2014]

 (2) No person shall operate, maintain or service or do any other act in respect of any aircraft, aeronautical product or aviation-related service referred to in subsection (1)(a) to (o) for which an aviation safety instrument is required under any aviation safety subsidiary legislation unless —